eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

   language features only available in Java 8.
 - You can't obtain a method reference, nor a static method reference, to an overloaded method.
-- Java generic types don't carry reified type arguments at runtime, so certain operations that depend upon reified generics (for example, some `is` tests) are rejected at compile time, or unchecked at runtime.
+- As detailed above, Java generic types don't carry reified type arguments at runtime, so certain operations that depend upon reified generics (for example, some `is` tests) are rejected at compile time, or unchecked at runtime.

 ## Alternative module runtimes